andremugabo/andremugabo/README.md

 - 👋 Hi, I’m @andremugabo
 - 👀 I’m interested in Computer programming
 - 🌱 I’m currently learning web development
-- 💞️ I am looking to collaborate on a project that could improve my programming skills, I have basic knowledge in web development (HTML, CSS, JAVASCRIPT, BOOTSTRAP), and in programming language such as C, C ++ and Java
+- 💞️ I am looking to collaborate on a project that could improve my programming skills, I have basic knowledge in web development (HTML, CSS, JAVASCRIPT, BOOTSTRAP , PHP , MYSQL), and in programming language such as C, C ++ and Java
 - 📫 For someone who may want to contact me feel free to send an email to mugaboandre@gmail.com

 <!---